finos/common-domain-model/documentation/source/documentation.rst

 	language string (0..1)
 	parties UmbrellaAgreementEntity (0..*)

 ``Agreement`` is used to specify the individual elections contained within the Legal Agreement, the approach is explained in further detail below.

+The Elective Provisions
+^^^^^^^^^^^^^^^^^^^^^^^

-Within ``Agreement`` are individual classes which contain the elections used to define a specific group of agreements. e.g ``CreditSupportAgreementElections`` can be used to define any of the Credit Support Agreements currently supported by the CDM.
+``Agreement`` contains individual classes which contain the elections used to define a specific group of agreements. e.g ``CreditSupportAgreementElections`` can be used to define any of the Credit Support Agreements currently supported by the CDM.

+The structure of the elections contained within each class are modelled to reflect the structure of the legal agreements that they represent for ease of reference.
+Each class contains a set of elections, or election families which can be used to represent the clauses contained within that type of Legal Agreement, regardless of vintage or governing law.

+For example ``CreditSupportAgreementElections`` can be used to represent all of the following documents:

+  * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
+  * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)
+  * ISDA 2016 Phase One CSA (Loan – Japanese Law)
+  * ISDA 2018 CSA (Security Interest – New York Law)
+  * ISDA 2018 CSD (Security Interest – English Law)

 .. note:: Validation exists in the model to ensure that the set of elections specified within the ``Agreement`` are consistent with the agreement identified as part of ``LegalAgreementBase``.
 The below snippet represents the validation condition.